 Team Intuition

 Focused entirely on the customer as a person, this team believes no metric can accurately capture the essence of their business.
-This customer-centric small business strategy grew the business to $10M in revenue, all without degrading others by “managing to the numbers.”
+This customer-centric small business strategy grew the business to $10M in revenue without degrading people by “managing to the numbers.”

 But sometime in Q2 they notice that cash is shrinking and revenues are dropping.
 After lots of arguments about the root cause, the owner concludes customer loyalty has dropped and is moving to the competition.